Your search did not match any results.

 The restore process is very simple - select a specific point in time to restore via the management console.

 No, you cannot restore an ADB backup into another cloud service.
-You can export an ADB database to an object store and import it into another service.
+You can export an ADB database to an object store and then import into another service.

-Oracle is responsible for the service availability- within a region and across regions in the future when DR is available.
+Oracle is responsible for the service availability.
 Therefore, if the whole service goes down it’s Oracles responsibility to get the service back online ASAP.

 Oracle does not provide RTO/RPO SLOs.
-ADB uses the fastest restore method (flashback database, automatic and manual backups) depending on the point-in-time specified by the customer for the recovery operation.
+ADB uses the fastest restore method (flashback database, automatic and manual backups) depending on the point-in-time specified for the recovery operation.

-No ADB does not currently provide a DR configuration.
-However, it is on the short-term roadmap.
+No ADB does not currently provide a DR/HA configuration.
+However, it is on the roadmap.

 Yes, ADB provides the ability to clone a database and you can choose to clone either the full database or only the database metadata.